CS126SP20/final-project-asochowski/DEVELOPMENT.md

 # Development
 ---
 # Week 1:
-- Finished CMake and Box2D configuration
-- Created a Box2D world and a simple OpenGL rendering function (without rotation)
+- **4/17/20**: Finished CMake and Box2D configuration, created a Box2D world and a simple OpenGL rendering function (without rotation).
-- Consolidated the current functionality into engine.cc
-- Created a movable player that is controllable with WASD and space
-- Added OpenGL rendering that supports rotated objects
-- Created debris objects that are deleted whenever they collide with a static body or a player
-- The player can shoot a bullet by clicking and the bullet will move in the direction of the mouse
+- **4/18/20**: Consolidated the current functionality into engine.cc, created a movable player that is controllable with WASD and space, added OpenGL rendering that supports rotated objects, created debris objects that are deleted whenever they collide with a static body or a player, the player can shoot a bullet by clicking and the bullet will move in the direction of the mouse.
-- Bullets will delete debris in their path, and the player is knocked back whenever they shoot
-- Added debris spawning that increases in speed as the game goes on
+ - **4/19/20**: Bullets now delete debris in their path, and the player is knocked back whenever they shoot and added debris spawning that increases in speed as the game goes on.
-- The game ends when the player is hit by debris
+- **4/21/20**: The game ends when the player is hit by debris, adjusted debris spawning algorithm, and added tests for the player movement, the engine, the bullet, and the debris.
+- **4/24/20**: Added boundary walls.
 ---
 # Week 2:
 - **4/25/20**: Added game scoring and background texture